Corn Plant Population Research

 - Previous research has shown that early maturity hybrids (< 100 CRM) may require higher populations to maximize yield.
 Although this trend can still be detected when examining the response curves closely, it is a smaller difference than in the past (Figure 4).

 Figure 4.
-Yield response to plant population for corn hybrids from 5 maturity (CRM) ranges, 2009 to 2016.
+Yield response to plant population for corn hybrids from five maturity (CRM) ranges (7-yr average of all hybrids tested).